 World Space Week, sponsored by the United Nations, is from October 4 through October 10.
 Created in 1999, the week commemorates events in space.
-This year’s theme is “The Moon: Gateway to the Stars.”
+This year’s theme is “Satellites Improve Life.”
 Two events sparked the choice of these days:

 - Sputnik I, a Soviet spacecraft, was launched on October 4, 1957.
 It was the first successful man-made satellite, weighing 184 pounds and remaining in space for 21 days.
 Sputnik marked the beginning of the space race.